zackstout/beatles-songwriting/README.md

 - 🎵 Til There was you: Gm7-Gb7#9-F
 - Here the Gb is replacing a C7
-- Tritones become mirror images in the substituted 7th, right.
+- Tritones become mirror images in the substituted 7th, right. -- _wait, what? haha_
 - (p.
 462) So in addition to annotating things as the 'V of x', we can also say, the 'bII of x'.
 - 🎵 Sexy Sadie: II7-bII7#9-I.

 ### Beyond the Gretty Chord - More Beatles tritone subs

 - We more often see the 7b5 used as tritone substitution.
-- The reason is that the b5 mirrors the root of the replaced chord.
+- **The reason is that the b5 mirrors the root of the replaced chord.**
-- e.g. E7 and Bb7b5
+- e.g. E7 and Bb7b5: the flattened fifth of Bb is E.

 ### bII: Tritone substitution and the Phrygian cadence

 - 🎵 Things we said today
-- Replaces a II-V-I with a II-bII-i.
+- _Replaces a II-V-I with a II-bII-i._
 - 🎵 You're going to lose that girl
 - 🎵 If I fell (intro to verse)